abs51295/ossprojects-wiki/Systers-GNU-Mailman.md

 Systers GNU Mailman is our flaship open source project.
 Systers emailing list uses GNU Mailman software for our email software.
 Systers has a customized version of GNU Mailman.

-Things to note:
+**Things to note:**

 1. You can read [past Systers GSoC projects](http://systers.org/systers-dev/doku.php/start).

 2. All Systers GNU Mailman code is stored on [Systers Launchpad repository](https://launchpad.net/systers).

-3. Join the conversation here >> [Systers-dev]http://systers.org/mailman/listinfo/systers-dev.
+3. Join the conversation here >> [Systers-dev](http://systers.org/mailman/listinfo/systers-dev).

-_**Please note:** All code for this project will be stored in Launchpad as it is main version control software for GNU Mailman.
+**Please note:** All code for this project will be stored in Launchpad as it is main version control software for GNU Mailman.